Black and Gray Tattoos: Why This Classic Style Never Disappoints

 The consistent popularity of black and gray tattoos is not at all a surprising feat when taking into consideration how much more convenient it is to produce black ink than its colorful counterparts.

-Whether it be their durability, esthetic, or rich history, the benefits of black and gray are many while its drawbacks seem little to none.
 So, no matter how much the tattoo industry might change in the future, one thing is clear: black and gray tattoos are here to stay.

 Recent Posts